Performance and quality: the best of both worlds.

 As with any force-directed approach, the organic layout identifies connected subnetworks and uses three physical forces – repulsion, springs and network energy – to spread nodes apart and stretch out links to form a tree-like structure.

 These longer links are incredibly valuable when you’re working with larger, more complex networks.
 They make it easier to identify the underlying structure of each connected component, and compare large concentrations of items in different areas of the network.
 The organic layout visualization is more spread out compared with the standard layout, but you get greater insight in return.

 There’s another clever algorithm going on under the hood: packing.

 Packing handles networks containing groups of disconnected nodes.
 It arranges multiple components in a circular pattern with larger components in the center, giving a more natural, organic feel to your data.

 Let’s see how increased visualization quality doesn’t mean having to compromise on layout speed.

-The KeyLines development team carried out rigorous testing of the new organic layout.
+The development team here at Cambridge Intelligence carried out rigorous testing of the new organic layout.
 They found that it performs five to six times faster than the standard layout, making it a particularly good choice for handling large networks.

 You’d usually have to rely on your back-end integration to achieve speeds like this.
-Delivering it as a front-end interaction in KeyLines gives you far greater control and flexibility.
+Delivering it as a front-end interaction in our visualization products gives you far greater control and flexibility.

-Our performance demo – one of over 80 available on the KeyLines SDK site to showcase visualization features – runs the organic layout.
-You can use it to generate your own sample of thousands of items, then see how fast KeyLines rearranges them into a more useful, useable format.
+If you’re using our KeyLines SDK, you’ll know there are over 80 demos available to showcase visualization features.
+Our performance demo runs the organic layout, and you can use it to generate your own sample of thousands of items, then see how fast KeyLines rearranges them into a more useful, useable format.

 We’ve got big plans to improve the organic layout.
 It’s currently an alpha feature, which means it’s been fully tested but is still in its development phase.
 We’d love you to play around with it and tell us what you think.